sts10/radiation/README.md

 #### Installation Process

-I really don't like how I currently require new users to paste that clunky bash function into their `.bash_profile`.
+I really don't like how I currently require new users to paste that clunky bash function into their `.bash_profile`, even if I have partially automated the process for users.

-I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
+I know there's a better way to have users install Radiation-- something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog